-Few of us have homes that look as immaculate as those featured in magazines.
+Few of us have homes as immaculate as those featured in magazines.
 Budget notwithstanding, most of us simply don't have the stamina to keep our living space in the state of perfection that print magazines command on shoot days.
 In reality, much more goes into an interior photoshoot than meets the eye: Furniture is moved around, accessories are brought in by the truckload, electric cords are taped to table legs (or simply photoshopped out).
-Some publications even have soft stylists: people who specialize in making linens and other textiles look billowy and "perfectly imperfect."
+Some publications even have soft stylists— people who specialize in making linens and other textiles look billowy and "perfectly imperfect."

 While we shouldn't pressure ourselves to live up to the impossible standards of magazines (whether it's interiors, fashion, or otherwise), it doesn't hurt to learn a few tricks of the trade to make our own homes feel a little more curated and polished.
 Enter Colin King, a freelance interior stylist for publications like Architectural Digest.
 His Instagram feed is a master class in interior styling.
 He's perfected the art of crafting details that make a space feel elevated and personal.